sta310-sp22/website/content/schedule/_index.md

 slug: schedule
 ---

-This page contains the schedule for the semester.
-Note that this schedule may be updated as the semester progresses, with all changes documented here.
+**Note**:The schedule may be subject to changes as the semester progresses.
+Assignments are posted on the day they are due.

 <!--
 - **Prepare** (<i class="fas fa-book-reader fa-lg"></i>): Videos, readings, and slides to prepare for lecture and in-class activities.